Colorado Walmart shooting suspect makes first court appearance

 The judge ordered that Ostrem continue to be held without bond in the Adams County jail.

 Formal filing of charges will be made at the next hearing on Monday.
 Adams County District Attorney Dave Young said “multiple counts” would be filed.
+He declined to discuss specifics of the case, but said he had met with victims’ families after the hearing.

-Tow denied a request by Ostrem’s attorney to have police again close off the Walmart where the shooting occurred to prevent the destruction of evidence, saying he lacked the authority to order that.
+Tow denied a request by Ostrem’s attorney, public defender Emily Fleischmann, to have police again close off the Walmart store where the shooting occurred to prevent the destruction of evidence, saying he lacked the authority to order that.

+The store has not reopened, said Fleischmann, who did not speak to reporters after the hearing.

 Two men were killed in the shooting and a woman who was shot died at a local hospital, police said.
 No one else was wounded.
 The victims were identified as Pamela Marques, 52, Carlos Moreno, 66 and Victor Vasquez, 26.